rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

 Messages can be sent asynchronously, i.e. while the site or supervision system is waiting for an answer to a previously sent message it can can continue to send messages.
-The exception in the RSMP / SXL version message (see section :ref:`rsmpsxl-version`).
+The exception is during the first part of communication establishment (see section :ref:`communication-establishment-between-sites-and-supervision-system` and :ref:`communication-establishment-between-sites`).

 RSMP connections can be established: